thought-machine/please/README.md

 This will bootstrap a minimal version of Please using Go and then rebuild it using itself.

-You'll need to have Go 1.18+ installed to build Please although once built it can target any version from 1.8+ onwards.
+You'll need to have Go 1.21+ installed to build Please although once built it can target any recent version (we think back to about 1.8ish).

 Optional dependencies for various tests include Python, Java, clang, gold and docker - none of those are required to build components so